UC-Davis-APRL/APRL-COSMOS/README.md

 # APRL-COSMOS Plugin

-This plugin configures OpenC3
+This plugin configures OpenC3 for use with APRL firmware.

 See the [OpenC3](https://docs.openc3.com) documentation for all things OpenC3.

 ## Getting Started

 1. Edit the .gemspec file fields: name, summary, description, authors, email, and homepage
-1. Update the LICENSE.txt file with your company name
+2. Update the LICENSE.txt file with yo~~ur company~~ mamas name

 ## Building non-tool / widget plugins

+1. Install your dependencies
+   - Rake
+   - Ruby
-1. <Path to COSMOS installation>/openc3.sh cli rake build VERSION=X.Y.Z (or openc3.bat for Windows)
+2. rake build VERSION=X.Y.Z
-   - VERSION is required
-   - gem file will be built locally
+   - The plugin will be named APRL-COSMOS-X.Y.Z.gem
+   - Install the gem into COSMOS to set it up

 ## Building tool / widget plugins using a local Ruby/Node/Yarn/Rake Environment